 Skip to content

-How Quality Assurance Impacts CX
+How Quality Assurance Impacts Customer Service and CX

-January 12, 2024 | | Contact Center
+June 18, 2024 | | Contact Center

 Have you ever dialed a company's customer service line and heard the familiar disclaimer, "This call may be recorded and monitored for quality assurance purposes ... "?
 It’s a very common message we've all encountered at one point or another.
 But what makes all the difference in quality assurance monitoring is what companies do with their recordings.